Cornell Box Policy

 In more precise terms, the use of Box is prohibited for all health care or "HIPAA" data; content subject to export control laws; and "confidential data" as defined by Cornell University Policy 5.10.
 For more information on what that data includes, please see page 7, "Definitions" of the policy.

-If you need to securely transfer information of these types, use Cornell DropBox (dropbox.cornell.edu), a campus service for securely transferring documents.
+If you need to securely transfer information of these types, use Cornell Secure File Transfer, a campus service for securely transferring documents.
 Files are encrypted during transport.
-To get started, see How to Send and Receive Files with Cornell DropBox.
+To get started, see Send and Receive Files (Users with a NetID).

 All federal, state, and local laws and Cornell University Policies apply to the use of Box.